FatihKoz/DisposableBasic/README.md

 * `'visible'` can be either `true` or `false` (to show or skip visible flights as per phpvms settings)
 * `'limit'` can be a numeric value like `500` (to limit the drawn flights/pireps on the map due to performance reasons)

-Below two settings can be used to improve map performance WHEN admin settings are set to show/search all flights at search page.
+Below settings can be used to improve map performance WHEN admin settings are set to show/search all flights at search page.

 * `'location'` can be `true` or `false` (to limit the drawn flights to user's current location only)
 * `'company'` can be `true` or `false` (to limit the drawn flights to user's company only)
+* `'popups'` can be `true` or `false` (to disable detailed popups over great circle lines)

 Additionally;